“Which personality type is most likely to cheat” has always been a popular topic for discussion.

 Unfortunately, this information might make you stop trusting your partner just because they fit a particular personality type.

-Take every information you stumble upon with a grain of salt.
+Take every piece of information you stumble upon with a grain of salt.
 It is important to know that anyone can cheat, regardless of their personality type.

 You can do your best to avoid infidelity and the suffering that comes with it, but the fact of the matter is that you can’t be sure about anything, no matter how hard you try.